Level term life insurance

 Your life insurance policy could also form part of your estate, so could be subject to Inheritance Tax – read more about life insurance and tax.

-Let's look at some features of Life Insurance from Legal & General:
+Let's look at some features of our Life Insurance:

 It's worth remembering that other eligibility criteria may apply, and you can read more in your Policy Summary and Policy Booklet.